How it all works

 Most of our clients’ Sunrise Lodges are used as an annex.
 Mobile Home law states that provided a relationship remain between the mobile home and the house i.e. it’s being used as extra room space; you shouldn’t need full planning permission.
 For more info check out our planning guide or give us a call.

 Are Sunrise Lodges suitable for year round use?

 Oh yes!
 Our Lodges are built to the highest specification for EN1647.
-With full gas central heating via combi boiler, eco-double glazing, and Rockwool insulation; with walls almost twice as thick as a standard winterised static caravan.
+With full gas central heating via combi boiler, eco-double glazing, and every model except our ‘Micro Lodges’ are fitted with top quality Rockwool insulation; with walls & roof typically twice as thick as a standard winterised static caravan.
 Sunrise Lodges are made to keep you cosy all year round!

 Do you offer a warranty?

 All Sunrise Lodges come with 12 months manufacturers warranty, this covers everything on or in the home.
-There are also separate and longer warranty’s on almost all parts of the home; if choosing CanExel cladding you’ll have an amazing 10 year warranty.
-All the appliances come with 2 years or more, as well as the windows, the roof and chassis… you are in good hands!
+There are also separate and longer warranty’s on almost all parts of the home; for example if choosing CanExel cladding you’ll have an amazing 10 year warranty on the boards.
+Also the roof sheets (steel pantiles) have a 10 year warranty; this is subject to yearly maintenance and checking the gutters, vents etc. All the appliances typically come with 2 years or more, as well as the windows, masonry, chassis & more… so you are in good hands!